MrMijagi/subtitles-translator/README.md

 # subtitles-translator

 The script below translates .srt subtitles to any language specified.
+What is important is that it doesn't translate text line by line.
+Instead, it concatenates all text and groups it into sentences so that the translation is more accurate.
+After that, it tries to divide the translated text into lines with the same length as before.

 ---